Good Sensory Learning Blog

 Posted by Erica Warren on

-As many of you know, the process of finding the best after school, academic and remedial support for your child is plagued with many challenges.
-Even if you have a great evaluation that discloses your child’s learning strengths and weaknesses, it is difficult to find a local professional that has the expertise that your child needs.
+As many of you know, the process of finding the best after-school, academic, and remedial support for your child is plagued with many challenges.
+Even if you have a great evaluation that discloses your child’s learning strengths and weaknesses, it is difficult to find a local professional who has the expertise that your child needs.
 The Lack of Skilled, Accessible Learning Specialists is a Great Frustration for Many Parents: This is a huge challenge for many families in rural areas.
-What’s more, the costs for one-to-one services can be difficult to manage and many professionals are booked solid.
-Finally,...
+What’s more, the costs for one-to-one services can be difficult to manage, and many professionals are booked solid.
+Finally, many...

 Dyslexia Writing Technology: Voice Dream Writer